Dreaker75/re-emerald/info_hub/FEATURE_LIST.md

  - The Roaming Legendary is now guaranteed to be the first encounter in the route if it's there

 # Pokemon changes
- - Pokemon that evolve through trading now also evolve when leveling up while knowing a specific move:
+ - Pokemon that evolve through trading now also evolve by leveling up while knowing a specific move:
    - Kadabra: Psychic
    - Machoke: DynamicPunch
    - Graveler: Earthquake